Drahomán Prize

 Chapter

 The Chapter of the Prize consists of 9 members.
 It includes authoritative writers, translators, linguists and literary critics, cultural managers.
-Regardless of the year, the Chapter includes the Director General of the Ukrainian Institute, the President of PEN Ukraine and the Director of the Ukrainian Book Institute.
+Regardless of the year, the Chapter includes the Director General of the Ukrainian Institute, the President of PEN Ukraine and the Director of the Ukrainian Book Institute, and the laureate of the previous year.
 The composition of the Chapter is approved annually by the founding organizations.

 Invited members of the Chapter may be members of the Chapter for no more than 3 consecutive years.